italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 From the User's perspective, the Wallet Instance:

-1. scans the QR Code (Cross Device flow) or obtain the URL (Same Device flow);
+1. scans the QR Code and obtains the URL (Cross Device flow) or obtain directly the URL (Same Device flow);
 2. extracts from the payload the ``client_id`` parameter;
 3. establishes the Trust to the Relying Party by building the Federation Trust Chain.
-OPTIONAL, implementations may evaluate the trust after having obtained the signed Request Object (see point 5);
+Implementations may evaluate the trust after having obtained the signed Request Object (see point 5);
 4. extracts ``discovery_uri`` if any.
   - If ``discovery_uri`` is present, then:
     - sends the Wallet Instance Metadata to the Relying Party's ``discovery_uri`` and obtains the signed Request Object.
-  - Else:
+  - Otherwise:
     - extracts from the payload the ``request_uri`` parameter;
     - invokes the retrieved URI;
     - obtains the signed Request Object from the Relying Party.